cpjobling/eg-247-textbook/_build/labs/lab06/index.md

 [x,Fs] = audioread('filename');
 ```

-### Part 2: Play the Audio File
+#### Part 2: Play the Audio File

-To play an audio file in Matlab you use the `sound()` function.
+To play an audio file in MATLAB you use the `sound()` function.
 The following function plays the sound.
 If the `Fs` variable is not defined or included in the command, it will assume the default sample rate of 8192 Hz.

 ```matlab
 sound(x,Fs);